ms-iot/content/en-US/win10/samples/BasicWRA.md

     </div>
     <div class="row">
         <div class="col-md-6 col-sm-12">
-            <li>Jump over to the MainPage.xaml file and create a couple buttons that will turn an LED on and off.
-You'll notice I've added button callbacks to the<code>Click</code> event & set the<code>IsEnabled</code> property to false, and you'll see why in the next step!</li>
+            <li>Jump over to the MainPage.xaml file by right-clicking MainPage.xaml in your Solution Explorer and choosing "View Designer" - the XAML code will appear alongside the Designer view.
+We're now going to create buttons that will turn an LED on and off.
+You'll notice I've added button callbacks to the <code>Click</code> event & set the <code>IsEnabled</code> property to false, and you'll see why in the next step!</li>
         </div>
         <div class="col-md-6 col-sm-12">
             <img src="{{site.baseurl}}/images/remote-wiring/samples/basic/project02.png">